dspace-group/veos-cosim-client/README.md

 Receives an Ethernet message from the VEOS CoSim server.

 **Note:**
-If the [DsVeosCoSim_EthMessageReceivedCallback](#DsVeosCoSim_EthMessageReceivedCallback) function pointer is registered, you cannot collect Ethernet messages using the `DsVeosCoSim_ReceiveEthMessage` function.
+If the [DsVeosCoSim_EthMessageReceivedCallback Function Pointer](#dsveoscosim_ethmessagereceivedcallback-function-pointer) is registered, you cannot collect Ethernet messages using the `DsVeosCoSim_ReceiveEthMessage` function.

 #### Syntax